Ascending Passage .com HOME PAGE.

 very exquisite.
 It is not the peace of the desert, but rather,

-perhaps, the peace of the prairie--an atmosphere tender, delicately
+perhaps, the peace of the prairie.
+It is an atmosphere tender, delicately

 thrilling, softly bright, hopeful in its gleaming calm.
 Often and